linebender/vello/ARCHITECTURE.md

 - `crates/`
   - `encoding/` - Types that represent the data that needs to be rendered.
   - `shaders/` - Infrastructure to compile pipelines and shaders; see "Shader templating".
+Note that the `vello` crate doesn't currently import this crate (see #467).
   - `tests/` - Helper code for writing tests; current has a single smoke test and not much else.
 - `doc/` - Various documents detailing the vision for Vello as it was developed.
 This directory should probably be refactored away; adding to it not recommended.
 - `examples/` - Example projects using Vello.
 Each example is its own crate, with its own dependencies.
 The simplest example is the `shapes` one.
-- `integrations/vello_svg` - An SVG rendered based on vello and usvg.
+- `integrations/vello_svg` - An SVG rendered based on Vello and usvg.
 Used in examples.
 May be moved to `crates/` in the future.
 - `shader/` - This is where the magic happens.
-WGSL shaders that define the compute operations (mostly variations of prefix scan) that vello does to render a scene.
+WGSL shaders that define the compute operations (often variations of prefix sum) that Vello does to render a scene.
   - `shared/` - Shared types, functions and constants included in other shaders through non-standard `#import` preprocessor directives (see "Shader templating").
-- `src/` - Code for the main Vello crate.
+- `src/` - Code for the main `vello` crate.
   - `shaders/` - Same as `crates/shaders/` above.
 The duplication should eventually be removed (see #467).
-  - `cpu_shader/` - Function that perform the same work as their equivalently-named WGSL shaders for the CPU fallbacks.
-The name is a bit loose, they're not "shaders" in any real sense.
+  - `cpu_shader/` - Functions that perform the same work as their equivalently-named WGSL shaders for the CPU fallbacks.
+The name is a bit loose; they're "shaders" in the sense that they work on resource bindings with the exact same layout as actual GPU shaders.

 ## Shader templating

+WGSL has no meta-programming support, which limits code-sharing.
-We implement a limited, simple preprocessor for our shaders, as wgsl has insufficient code-sharing for our needs.
+We use a strategy common to many projects (eg Bevy) which is to implement a limited, simple preprocessor for our shaders.

-This implements only classes of statements.
+This preprocessor implements the following directives:

 1. `import`, which imports from `shader/shared`
 2. `ifdef`, `ifndef`, `else` and `endif`, as standard.